 The sawmill and planer mill continue to grow and upgrade with new machinery, equipment, and technology with a strong focus on lumber production.
 During this time, the company turns its focus to producing and utilizing available wood waste such as woodchips, sawdust, and shavings.
 In 2014, Bob Vanderwell passes away.
 Ken Vanderwell, his son continues as General Manager running the company on behalf of the family.

-From 18 employees 50 years ago, Vanderwell now has 170 employees and 10 permanent contractors.
+From 18 employees 50 years ago, Vanderwell now has 190 employees.
 Vanderwell produces over 150 million board feet of lumber a year.